dimpase/M2/Adding-Engine-Functions.md

 1. The engine (C++ code).
 This is contained in the e directory.

 2. The interface (d/dd).
 This is contained in the d directory.
 The file interface.dd connects actual functions to the m2 interpreter functions.
-(Here, d is used for C code while dd is for C++ code).
+(Here, d connects to C code while dd connects to C++ code).

 3. The M2 code.